-The authorities funding the provision of the payload in the Member States (Funding Bodies) and other institutions involved in the mission and in ground-based observations dedicated to PLATO will prepare a public outreach agreement involving ESA, the relevant Funding Bodies, the PMC, the GOP Team and the relevant ground-based organisations (e.g. ESO).
+The authorities funding the provision of the payload in the Member States (Funding Bodies) and other institutions involved in the mission and in ground-based observations dedicated to PLATO will prepare a public outreach agreement involving ESA, the relevant Funding Bodies, the PMC, and the GOP Team(s).
 Interactions between these parties will have to guarantee consistency between all applicable documents and policies.